astronomer/docs/astro/env-vars-astro.md

     To view a list of all the environment variables set in your local Airflow environment, refer to the Step 4 of [Using Astro CLI in local Airflow environment](#in-your-local-airflow-environment)

-To delete an environment variable from your Astro Runtime image, just remove or comment the line in your `Dockerfile` that defines it.
+To delete an environment variable from your Astro Runtime image, remove or comment the line in your `Dockerfile` that defines it.

 :::info